-Oversees the IFRS Foundation’s Business Process and Technology Programme.
+Oversees the IFRS Foundation’s ongoing investment and implementation of Digital and Technology strategies.

 Reviews Trustee performance against measures of effectiveness.
 Reviews the composition of advisory groups of the Board to ensure balance of views and expertise put forward by the Board.
 Reviews proposed procedures for its due process on new projects.
 Find out more about the DPOC.

 Oversight of the IFRS Foundation’s policies aimed at promoting ethical behaviour and managing conflicts of interest, and compliance with those policies by International Accounting Standards Board members, Trustees and staff.

 Can act between Trustees' meetings when a policy (generally for financial and legal matters) exists, other than making decisions on membership of the Board and of the Trustees, but it cannot create new policy.

 Reviews and recommends proposals on human capital issues.

 Makes recommendations to the Trustees regarding nomination procedures.
 Makes recommendations to the Trustees on candidates for the Trustees, International Accounting Standards Board (the Board), IFRS Advisory Council and IFRS Interpretations Committee.
 Reviews the performance of Board members annually.
 Find out more about the appointment process.